vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 Review the [Setup AWS DynamoDB Guide](setup-dynamodb) for more information.

 ### MySQL
-VinylDNS currently uses MySQL only for the following repositories.
+VinylDNS currently uses MySQL only for the following repositories:

 1. ZoneRepository
 1. BatchChangeRepository